 That’s when he decided to change everything.
 Bill’s father was a small business owner and constantly told him that owning a business is where he could reach his full potential.
 Six months after his realization, Bill had launched his very own business.
 He and Sandy had decided that they would keep their day jobs while they figured out how to get their business venture off the ground—and that they would give it five years.

 But their greatest achievement?
 Raising two amazing daughters together.
 Thanks to their unique career choices, they’ve been able to spend far more time with their children.
 Above all else, they feel blessed to have grown their business and their family together without sacrificing in either area.

-Because Bill fought hard to get where he is today, he knows that it’s entirely possible for others like him to do the same.
-He devotes a great deal of time now to helping others achieve their true potential.
-Just as he believes strangers are all potential friends, he believes that everyone he meets and takes under his wing has the ability to reach the stars.
+Bill devotes a great deal of time now to helping others achieve their true potential.
+Just as he believes strangers are all potential friends, he believes that everyone he meets has good in them.

 Whether it’s in your personal or professional life, relationships are at the center.
 As humans, we’re wired to be in community with each other, and it’s no different along the entrepreneurial journey.
 This is why it’s so important to nurture relationships.
 Keeping...